-Buyers are a fussy lot; they have huge expectations and are often spoilt for choice.
-They get to choose from retail, wholesale, trade based, food related, health & fitness, service or tourism related businesses.
-Or they may be tempted to buy a franchise or home based business, or an online, managed or a five day a week opportunity.
+Buyers can be a fussy lot.
+They are often spoilt for choice with really high expectations.
+Their choices can be endless health & fitness, food related, wholesale, trade based, service, retail or tourism related businesses.
+Alternatively, they could be tempted to buy a home based business, online business, franchise, managed or a five day a week business opportunity.

 When investing in businesses, buyers are generally well researched; they do not want to make a mistake and will employ professional advisors to ensure they don’t.
 So, how do you meet their expectations and ensure that you receive the rewards that you rightly deserve?